 Tennis, pickleball, bocce, Aquacize, Bingo, Bunco, Pilates, Mah Jongg, canasta, poker, pinochle, bridge, euchre, billiards, arts and crafts, quilting, crocheting, the Cascades Chorus, and a community TV channel with a monthly newsletter.

-Cascades at Estero’s HOA quarterly assessment runs approximately $1,563 per quarter (2026) depending on the lot and the most recent budget adjustments — call it roughly $6,252 annually.
+Cascades at Estero’s HOA quarterly assessment runs approximately $1,180–$1,456 per quarter depending on the lot and the most recent budget adjustments — call it roughly $4,720–$5,824 annually.
 That’s the headline number, and it’s competitive with comparable amenity-rich 55+ communities in Estero on its face.
+(Verify the current dues in the resale package at offer.)

 But the comparison gets more favorable when you look at what the bundle covers.
 Cascades’s HOA fee includes: